The Bankrate promise

 6. Review and negotiate offers

 Once buyers have seen your home, the offers will ideally start rolling in.
 (Keep in mind, though, that with mortgage rates currently so high, the number of buyers who can still afford to buy might be smaller than you’d like.)
 This is where a real estate agent is your best advocate and go-to source for advice.
 If your local market favors sellers, buyers will likely offer close to asking price, or possibly even above.
 On the other hand, if sales are slow in your area, you may have to be open to negotiating.

 When you do receive an offer, you’ll have a few choices: accept it as-is, make a counter-offer or reject the offer.
 A counter-offer is a response to an offer in which you negotiate on terms and/or price.
-You can offer a credit for paint and carpet, but insist on keeping your original asking price in place, for example.
+You can offer a credit for fresh paint and carpet, for example, but insist on keeping your original asking price in place.
 Counters should always be made in writing and provide a short timeframe (ideally 48 hours or less) for the buyer to respond.

 If you’re lucky enough to get multiple offers, you might be tempted to simply go with the highest bid.
 But look closely at other aspects of the offer, too, such as: